Learn one, forget three: How to use FuelPHP's Image class

 Hello.

-you use ImageMagick for the accuracy of the converted image or GD for its ease of installation depends on your preference and the situation.
+Whether you choose ImageMagick for its conversion accuracy or GD for its easier installation depends on your preference and the specific situation.

 However, one annoying thing is that the usage is completely different, so you have to learn two different ways of processing images